decuant/WMOQuery/README.md

 * When listing normals only dots are collected.
 * If 2 dots lie on the same day the mean is taken.
 * Normals are drawn using the Bezier's formula for splines.
+* Errors' calulation is a summation of forecast mis-predictions, with weights based on days' interval.

+Data extraction is within the panel's code and should be divided in a separate module.

 This is an example from the ``WMO Samples.dat`` that I left in the ``archived`` folder: